QuayLink is once in a generation infrastructure development project, which will see an investment of $240 million at the Port of Devonport.

 Devonport tourism: The project supports the Devonport City Council’s State Entry Project and an “early return” for visitors departing Devonport, encouraging passengers to stay an extra night prior to departure.

-Local traffic benefits: The project will significantly improve traffic flow by reducing congestion on local roads.
+Local traffic benefits: The project will help improve traffic flow on local roads.

-Business opportunities: A planned commercial precinct to provide opportunity for supporting and complimentary port operations.
+Business opportunities: A small Terminal precinct to provide opportunity for supporting and complimentary port operations.

 Local community benefits: Building links with the local community to create local benefits.
 QuayLink will improve the local amenity of the area through improvements in traffic flow, landscaping and streetscaping to help create a unique place people want to visit.